cspr-rad/kairos-spec/blogposts/data-redundancy.md

 // - Make sure that if one server goes down, another one is picked as master and can take over temporarily
 // - If a server comes back up, it must get synced with the others automatically
 // - Keep the three servers geographically spread out, i.e. located in three different countries.

+We should be clear about when to write the Validium state to the dB: Each L2 Tx should be written to an "in progress" table as it comes in.
+Once the batch proof is confirmed, the associated "in progress" L2 Txs are written to an "archive" L2 Txs table, and the batch proof to an "archive" batch proof table.
+This way, all data can be backed up appropriately (data redundancy) and nothing is too memory-dependent.